 - Why: Natural light regulates your circadian rhythm and boosts serotonin.

-The evening is about separation.
-You must physiologically signal to your body that the "work" phase is over.
+The evening is about Separation.
+You must physiologically signal to your body that "Work Mode" is over.

 - Why: Your brain loops thoughts to "remind" you of them.
 Writing them down tells your brain, "It's safe to let go now."